 Being locked out of your home while camping could completely ruin your trip and cause major delays in dinner!
 However, with lockout assistance you could be back to cooking dinner in no time to satisfy those grumbling bellies!

 Accidents and emergencies are bound to happen at some point, so be sure to be prepared and have insurance!

 Class C’s have the option of burning regular gasoline or diesel.
 Diesel models tend to be more expensive than regular gasoline vehicles because they tend to be higher in quality and the engine is built differently to sustain diesel gasoline.

-Diesel has a higher energy level than gas, giving you a higher MPG by about 10%.
-Since the engine is located in the back of the RV it makes for a quieter cab experience.
+Diesel has a higher energy level than gas, giving you a higher MPG by 10% or more.
 The benefits also include more towing capabilities, better uphill acceleration, and more torque.
 On the downside diesel models are about 30% more expensive than gas which can be the difference between $190,000 and $133,000.
 That’s a $57,000 difference!